 And of course, with all of these areas, you need to execute on the positioning so that the marketing accurately heralds the customer experience, and the customer experience reinforces the marketing.

 Things you shouldn’t worry about:

-Barrowing ideas Unless you violate a patent.
+Borrowing ideas Unless you violate a patent.
 If an idea works, you may be called an imitator, but people are saying your product’s name in the same sentence as the originator.
 And BTW, the originator probably wasn’t all that original, they just received mindshare before anyone else.
 Remember that Apple-Xerox thing back in the early 80s?

-Not living up to a market expectations Apple is still getting grief for the lack of Flash support, but despite the sometimes snarky tone, they are getting traction with their HTML 5 thought leadership positioning.
+Not living up to market expectations Apple is still getting grief for the lack of Flash support, but despite the sometimes snarky tone, they are getting traction with their HTML 5 thought leadership positioning.
 They deliver so much value in other areas that this omission didn’t derail their adoption rates.
 How do I reconcile this with the features comment above?
-Apple had the luxury of defining the most popular of the early experiences, and since Flash was more on an annoying omission than a value-critical one, they established that the pundits over-hyped the necessity for Flash as a success criteria and they won that argument in the market.
+Apple had the luxury of defining the most popular of the early experiences, and since Flash was more on an annoying omission than a value-critical one, they established that the pundits over-hyped the necessity for Flash as a success criterion and they won that argument in the market.